 Fairbanks Area-wide Narcotics Team The primary area of responsibility for the Fairbanks Area-wide Narcotics Team is interior Alaska, which includes Fairbanks and the surrounding area, north to Barrow, and east to the Canadian border.
 This team is made up of one AST sergeant, two AST investigators, a Fairbanks Police Department officer, a North Pole Police Department officer, an AST criminal justice technician and a member of the National Guard Counter Drug Support Program.
-In 2008 an Alaska State Trooper Narcotics detection canine was added to the team.
-The ABADE Fairbanks team works closely with Chief Dan Hoffman of the Fairbanks Police Department and Chief Lindhag of the North Pole Police Department as well as the uniformed patrol section of the Alaska State Troopers to educate, train, and support their efforts related to drug enforcement.
-The Fairbanks team also works closely with the Drug Enforcement Administration (DEA) and Alcohol, Tobacco and Firearms (ATF) agents assigned to the Fairbanks area.
-DEA and ATF complement the teams' investigative ability by providing additional manpower, resources, and the possibility of federal prosecution of drug traffickers.
+In 2008, an Alaska State Trooper Narcotics detection canine was added to the team.
+The ABADE Fairbanks team works closely with Chief Laren Zager of the Fairbanks Police Department and Chief Paul Lindhag of the North Pole Police Department as well as the uniformed patrol section of the Alaska State Troopers to educate, train, and support their efforts related to drug enforcement.
+The Fairbanks team also works closely with the Alcohol, Tobacco and Firearms (ATF) agents assigned to the Fairbanks area.
+ATF complement the team's investigative ability by providing additional manpower, resources, and the possibility of federal prosecution of drug traffickers.
 Their focus varies from the identification and investigation of street level dealers of crack cocaine to the investigation of large distributors of powder cocaine.
 Of significant concern in the Fairbanks area is the continuing threat of manufacturing, use, and distribution of methamphetamine.
 Clandestine methamphetamine laboratories are prevalent in the Fairbanks area and are being operated increasingly in or near single and multi-family homes, where public health and safety is at an extremely high risk.
-During 2008, there was a complete turn over in personnel within the Fairbanks unit and in spite of the tremendous learning curve the team faced they continued to be one of ABADE's most productive units.
-In 2008, the ABADE Fairbanks Unit initiated 874 cases, which is 165 more cases than in 2007, and well over twice as many cases than were initiated in 2005.
-During 2008, the ABADE Fairbanks team forwarded 364 charges on 151 defendants to either the federal or state courts for prosecution.
-The trafficking and cultivation of marijuana continues to be largest issue the ABADE Fairbanks team faced in 2008.
-This is evident by the fact that there were more marijuana grows eradicated in and around Fairbanks this year than in any other location in the state.
-All though the vast majority of cases in 2008 continued to address the trafficking of marijuana, the Fairbanks team recognized and aggressively tackled a significant increase in alcohol exportation cases to local option communities in rural Alaska.
-This doubled their previous years number of charges forwarded to the District Attorney's office.
-In 2008, working closely with the Fairbanks Police Department traffic team, the Fairbanks team began identifying areas known for or frequented by the illegal drug trafficking culture.
+During 2009, the unit was down one AST investigator due to his transfer to Nome AST Patrol.
+In spite of the 20% decrease in personnel that the transfer created this unit continued to be one of ABADE's most productive units.
+In 2009, the ABADE Fairbanks Unit initiated 816 and forwarded 362 charges on 264 defendants to either the federal or state courts for prosecution.
+The trafficking and cultivation of marijuana continues to be largest issue the ABADE Fairbanks team faced in 2009.
+This was made evident by the June of 2009 investigators initiated an investigation into a marijuana grow operation near Manley Hot Springs which revealed 656 marijuana plants, 54.56 lbs of processed marijuana, and over \$100,000.00 dollars in US currency, gold and other assets to include a 170 B Cesena.
+In 2009, working closely with the Fairbanks Police Department traffic team, the Fairbanks team continued its efforts in identifying areas known for or frequented by the illegal drug trafficking culture.
 Once an area is identified both the uniformed and undercover officers saturate the area with aggressive focused law enforcement efforts.
 These efforts have been greatly successful in disrupting the drug trade in those areas.
 The effort has also been helpful in identifying a number of lower level drug suppliers in the community that have in some cases lead to prosecution.
-In total for 2008, the ABADE Fairbanks team seized a total of \$4,471,151 worth of illegal narcotics in and around the Fairbanks area.
-In addition, they also seized \$87,360 worth of alcohol destined for local option communities in Western Alaska.
+In total for 2009, the ABADE Fairbanks team seized a total of \$5,054,242 worth of illegal narcotics in and around the Fairbanks area.